clairecDS/testrepoDS/README.md

-# testrepoDS
+# stat6306introdatascience
-Test repository created for DS program Unit 3 Doing Data Science Created on May 25, 2016
+Files and projects for Stat 6306 Introduction to Data Science